jrquevedo/WHRS/README.md

 # WHRS
-This software implements a simulation of a combined waste heat recovery system (WHRS) composed of four subsystems as is described in the article:</p>
+This software implements a simulation and a optimization of a combined waste heat recovery system (WHRS) composed of four subsystems as is described in the article:</p>

 _Díaz-Secades, Luis Alfonso; González, R; Rivera, N; Montañés, Elena; Quevedo, José Ramón.
 A novel waste heat recovery system for a medium speed marine engine optimized through a preference learning rank function embedded into a bayesian optimizer.
 Ocean Engineering.
 (Under Review)_